HyperSane/ARG/ARG-Guide.md

 # Game License: https://github.com/HyperSane/Game-Master-License

-# OFFICIAL WIKI: https://github.com/HyperSane/AARPG/wiki Pages on the right-side.
+# OFFICIAL WIKI: https://github.com/HyperSane/ARG/wiki Pages on the right-side.

 # Western-Inpirations For The Game: https://github.com/HyperSane/ARG/wiki/Hyper%E2%80%90Sane-Inspirations
 ---

 # ARG Player Guide

 Welcome to the ARG!
 This guide will help you understand how to engage with the game, explore the knowledge provided, and participate in the community while adhering to the structure and rules of the game.
-AARPG is an intricate blend of learning, exploration, and interaction that leverages modern tools like Raindrop, GitHub, and Reddit.
+ARG is an intricate blend of learning, exploration, and interaction that leverages modern tools like Raindrop, GitHub, and Reddit.

 ## Table of Contents
 1. [Introduction](#introduction)